 Full-time enrollment in the masters program at TSU is nine (9) hours per semester.
 The maximum course load is twelve (12) hours a semester.
 In order for masters students to take more than 12 hours in one semester, they must get a recommendation from the student's advisor or Dean of the College of Education and approval of the Dean of Graduate Studies.
+Generally, students who plan to graduate at the end of their second year in the program will take 12 hours each semester, including the summer semester.
 While full-time enrollment is strongly supported by the faculty, students are encouraged to consider the demands of the program and their external commitments prior to enrolling.